Zaria: Education

 Zaria is home to Ahmadu Bello University, the largest university in Nigeria and the second largest on the African continent.
-The institution is very prominent in the fields of Agriculture, Science, Finance, Medicine and Law.The school is known for the large number of elites from the region that passed through its academic buildings and counts among its alumni five who were Nigerian heads of state, including the late president Umaru Musa Yar'Adua.
+The institution is very prominent in the fields of Agriculture, Science, Finance, Medicine and Law.
+The school is known for the large number of elites from the region that passed through its academic buildings and counts among its alumni five who were Nigerian heads of state, including the late president Umaru Musa Yar'Adua.

 Zaria is also the base for the Nigerian College of Aviation Technology, National Research Institute for Chemical Technology, Nigerian Army Depot, Nigerian Military school, Bassawa Baracks, Federal college of Education Zaria.
 Some historic secondary schools in the adjoining town of Wusasa, where the former Head of the Federal Military Government Yakubu Gowon resides are the St. Bartholomew's School and Science School Kufena, formerly known as St. Paul's College, also MAISS-GIWA a school established by The Emir of Zazzau Dr. Shehu Idris is situated there.
-Barewa College (formerly Katsina middle school) and Alhudahuda college are other famous secondary schools in the City.
+Barewa College (formerly Katsina middle school) and Alhudahuda college are other famous secondary schools in the city.

 Traditional festivals

 Zaria is among the northern cities that celebrates the annual cultural durbar festivals in Nigeria.
-The festival is celebrated twice a year which marks the end of Ramadan and also coinciedes the muslim festivals of eid al adha and eid al fitri respectively.
+The festival is celebrated twice a year which marks the end of Ramadan and also coinciedes the Muslim festivals of eid al adha and eid al fitri respectively.
 In Zaria the festival is celebrated in phases.
-The first day, known as Hawan sallah, consists of the eid prayers and the subsequent tour by the emir aound the city from the eid ground to his palace in the company of District heads and the royal guards, while the second day known as Hawan Bariki sallah and so the third day known as Hawan Daushe is the for the last tour by the Emir around the city for the festival.
+The first day, known as Hawan sallah, consists of the eid prayers and the subsequent tour by the emir around the city from the eid ground to his palace in the company of District heads and the royal guards, while the second day known as Hawan Bariki sallah and so the third day known as Hawan Daushe is the for the last tour by the Emir around the city for the festival.